On the command-line#

 Introduction#

 Trafilatura offers a robust command-line interface and can be conveniently used without writing code.
-Learn how to perform various tasks and leverage the full power of the tool from the terminal.

 Quickstart#